CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/08-View the static content on web server.md

-# Task 6: View the static content on web server
+# Task 7: Verify the static content on web server

 ## Overview